Waseygit/Fake-Terminal/README.md

-# Fake-Terminal
+A fully functional fake terminal built using just HTML, CSS, and JavaScript.
+Simulates a command line interface with typing effects, command history, and a unlock trigger (open_sesame).
-A fake terminal built with HTML, CSS, and JavaScript.
-Supports custom commands, typewriter effect, command history, and a secret unlock (open_sesame).
+USE COMMANDS: help , whoami, , status , unlock , clear , open_sesame